adewoleadenigbagbe/url-shortner-service/README.md

 # Url Shortner Service

-A Service that take a long Url and convert to a shortned for easier use

-Allow users

-Explain about plans
+A URL shortener is a tool that takes a long URL and converts it into a shorter, more manageable version.
+It's an essential tool for anyone looking to share links efficiently and effectively.
+For example you take a long url like this https://www.marriott.com/molestie/sed/justo/pellentesque/viverra/pede.json?justo=eget&in=congue&blandit=eget&ultrices=sempe and shorten it like this https://www.link.ly/h33cqkX.

+This project allow for individual and business manage their shortlinks as well detailed anyalytics by choosing the plan deemed fit for them

 ## Components
 There are two services for this project which are